JianKEG/Roblox-Anti-Idle/README.md

 - Can be used as AutoClicker

 # How it works?
 Since ROBLOX does not register inputs if its unfocused.
+This program helps you to continue whatever you are doing while AFK Farming or grinding in the background!
 The program's logic is the following:
 - focuses the roblox client
 - send the input
 - unfocuses roblox client
-so that you can continue whatever you are doing!

 # How to start?
 Install AutoHotKey (AHK) from their [website](https://www.autohotkey.com/).